 Tesla electric car at a charging station in Hawthorne, California, USA.
 (Source: Shutter Stock) |

-The US government is planning to change car emissions standards, which will force automakers to introduce more electric vehicles.
+The US government is planning changes to car emissions standards that will force automakers to introduce more electric vehicles.
 By 2032, electric vehicles are expected to account for about two-thirds of all new cars sold in the US.

 Top priority